TechyTrickster/neocities-site/readme.md

 4. finish documenting all my projects
 5. ==compress all the hosted images on the site to improve loading times and reduce page memory footprint==
 6. finish writing site inventory script
+7. update all content files with the new meta data format
+8. work around encodeURIComponent bug

 ### Tutorials Used